kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 In the long run, we can build utils that automate the provisioning process.
 For now, we can start with a simple solution.

-A typical provisioner looks like:
+A typical provisioner looks as follows:

 ![](assets/provisiner.svg)